Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: ISAC Parameter Estimation

 where $ \zeta_{m}(\Phi) $ is the spectrum corresponding to the $m$-th subcarrier as $ \zeta_m(\Phi) = \frac{1}{\mathbf{a}_\mathrm{T}^\textsf{H}(\Phi)\mathbf{U}_\mathrm{N}[m]\mathbf{U}_\mathrm{N}^\textsf{H}[m] \mathbf{a}_\mathrm{T}(\Phi) }.$

 The MUSIC spectra in (\ref{musicSpectra2}) yields $MK$ peaks, which are deviated due to beam-split while correct MUSIC spectra should include $K$ peaks which are aligned for $m\in \mathcal{M}$.
 In other words, beam-split-corrected steering vectors should be used to accurately compute the MUSIC spectrum.
-Therefore, we propose the BSA-MUSIC algorithm, in which beam-split-corrected steering vectors are employed for the computation of the MUSIC spectrum.
+This is the concept of our BSA-MUSIC algorithm, described below, in which beam-split-corrected steering vectors are employed for the computation of the MUSIC spectrum.

 Define $\mathbf{a}_\mathrm{T}(\Phi_m)\in\mathbb{C}^{N_\mathrm{T}}$ as the BSA SD steering vector for the nominal SI steering vector $\mathbf{a}_\mathrm{T}(\Phi)$.
 The $n$-th entry of the BSA steering vector is explicitly defined as $[\mathbf{a}_\mathrm{T}(\Phi_m)]_n = \frac{1}{\sqrt{N_\mathrm{T}}}\exp \{- \mathrm{j} \pi (n-1) \Phi_m \}$ whereas $[\mathbf{a}_\mathrm{T}(\Phi)]_n = \frac{1}{\sqrt{N_\mathrm{T}}}\exp \{- \mathrm{j} \frac{2\pi d}{\lambda_m } (n-1) \Phi \}$.
 The beam-split correction implies that $\mathbf{a}_\mathrm{T}(\Phi) = \mathbf{a}_\mathrm{T}(\Phi_m)$ holds, such that while the frequency $f_m$ varies, $\mathbf{a}_\mathrm{T}(\Phi_m)$ points to $\Phi$, whereas $\mathbf{a}_\mathrm{T}(\Phi)$ points to $\eta_m\Phi$.
 In other words, we have